emmeb/COGs-in-Isolates-/README.md

   query.txt
   database.txt

 When the package Anaconda is downloaded, install Matplotlib, Numpy, Scipy, Venn3 on desired IDE.
 If using pycharm, click “file -> settings -> project interpreter -> “+” -> find desirable programs from list -> install.
-Ensure that all packages are located in the correct file path.
+Ensure that all packages and input files are located in the correct file path.
 All scripts and sample input files can be found on: https://github.com/emmeb/COGs-in-Isolates-.git